Illustration by Victoria Fernández

 4. Indulge the palate

-If there is something that you can (and must) do in Spain, it’s eating well.
+If there is something that you can (and must) do in Spain, it’s eat well.
 The country’s most famous dishes have gone global thanks, among other things, to great figures of gastronomy who have managed to modernize Mediterranean cuisine and elevate it to an art form.

 On the less glamorous side (but not necessarily less tasty) you can find la cocina del aprovechamiento (the cooking of the harvest).
 Associated for a long time with humble origins, this traditional way of cooking has produced delicious dishes.
 Torrijas are a great example, followed by recipes as tasty as croquetas, migas and garlic soup, among others.